-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words, demonstrate course-related knowledge, and contain a minimum of 1 citation in current APA format to support assertions.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words, demonstrate course-related knowledge, and contain a minimum of 1 citation in current APA format to support assertions.
-(MLO: A, B, D)
+(CLO: A, B, D)

 Journal Critiques (3)

 The candidate will research and select 1 article written 5 years ago or less that details the current trends in college teaching or challenges facing college students today.
 The candidate will briefly summarize the article and offer a critique of the article.
 This assignment must be 2–3 pages.
 (CLO: A, B, C, D)

 Historical Review Project

 The candidate will select a special education topic and investigate the importance, significance, and impact of this chosen topic pertaining to its history.
 In addition to the research topic, the candidate will submit a detailed outline.